The Camino Portugués: the Last 100 Km of the Camino de Santiago.

 - Optional visit to the beautiful waterfalls inside the Natural Park of the Rio Barosa.

-- Visiting Padrón – the town where St James started his ministry in the Iberian peninsula and where his remains are claimed to have arrived in a boat from Jerusalem.
+- Visiting Padrón the town where St James started his ministry in the Iberian peninsula.
+Padrón is the town where St James remains are claimed to have arrived in a boat from Jerusalem.

 - Guided private tour of the cathedral of Santiago de Compostela